greenh/CJD/README.md

 And the build process is all over the floor, testing leaves everything to be desired, it doesn't result in world peace and hasn't freed mankind from hunger, disease, or bad guys.
 Or ants (that's _Leiningen's_ job).
-But ignoring all of the foregoing, everything is wonderful!
+But all this aside, everything is wonderful!

 ## License